sirkoik/CountIt/README.md

 ## Things I want to do

-* Implement a paragraph counter
+- Implement a paragraph counter
-* Make the flexbox more dynamic / size with the text box
+- Make the flexbox more dynamic / size with the text box
-* HTML5 drag/dropping of files into the textbox
+- HTML5 drag/dropping of files into the textbox

 Any suggestions regarding design or implementation are welcome.

 # Versions

+- 0.3 - Refactored code to make fewer calls and use ES6.

-* 0.2 - Can count selected sub-text as well.
+- 0.2 - Can count selected sub-text as well.

-* 0.1 - Basic counter
+- 0.1 - Basic counter
-    * 0.1.1 - Added copy button and auto count toggle.
+  - 0.1.1 - Added copy button and auto count toggle.
-    * 0.1.2 - Fixed counter not counting on hold down; made highlighting more efficient.
+  - 0.1.2 - Fixed counter not counting on hold down; made highlighting more efficient.